dafny-lang/dafny/docs/ProofOptimization/ProofOptimization.md

 * The body of a function (or predicate) declared with the `opaque` keyword is, by default, _not_ available to the verifier.
 Only its declared contract is visible.
 In any context where information about the body is necessary to complete a proof, it can be made available with `reveal F();` for a function named `F`.

-* The body of a recursive function is normally available to depth 2 (TODO: is this right?).
-That is, the body of the function and a second inlining of its body at each recursive call site are available to the verifier.
-The `{:fuel n}` annotation will increase the depth to which recursively-called bodies are exposed.
+* The body of a recursive function is normally available to depth 2 when it appears in an asserted predicate or depth 1 when it appears in an assumed predicate.
+That is, the body of the function and (in the assertion case) a second inlining of its body at each recursive call site are available to the verifier.
+The [`{:fuel n}`](../DafnyRef/DafnyRef#sec-fuel) annotation will increase the depth to which recursively-called bodies are exposed.

 Aggressive inlining is convenient in many cases.
 It can allow Dafny to prove quite complex properties completely automatically.
 However, it can also quickly lead to feeding an enormous amount of information to the verifier, most of it likely irrelevant to the goal it is trying to prove.